Practical Class Instructions:

 Primary Question: What are the multilayered barriers preventing completion, and why do they become critical at specific time points (like Week 11)?

-Option A: Individual In-Depth Interviews:
+Option B: Individual In-Depth Interviews

 Method: Narrative interviews with both “Completers” and “Discontinuers.”